 - Sunday 9:00 am – 12:30 pm

 The library is staffed by volunteers during the listed hours.
 You may also access the library during the week.
 Ask in the church office if the library is locked.
 The Book Drop is located in the Ark wing.
 The standard period for checking out a book is one month.

 The books are arranged according to Dewey Decimal System.
-The library collection is composed of 7000 volumes for all ages and topical classifications.
+The library collection is composed of close to 6000 volumes for all ages and topical classifications.

 The largest number of books are in the areas of fiction, children – easy, and religion.
 Biographies, junior fiction and non-fiction, gardening, how-to books, history and holiday books round out the collection.
 The collection is updated regularly with new best sellers and books of interest to the Beargrass Christian Church congregation.

 The Media Center always needs willing, enthusiastic, and dedicated volunteers.
 Duties of volunteers include availability to provide assistance for two hours once a month with the circulation desk, shelving, processing of books, and promotion.
 To sign up to be a volunteer, contact Laurie Callander.

 In 1953 the Christian Women’s Fellowship (CWF) created a small library.
 The women developed the library by donating books and small amounts of money.
 The housed the library in the kitchen.